arangodb/docs/3.10/indexing-geo.md

 ```

 The first parameter of `GEO_INTERSECTS()` will usually be a polygon.
 Other types
-are not usually not practical, although they should work.
+are usually not practical, although they should work.

-The second parameter must contain the document field on which the index
+The second parameter must contain the document field on that the index
 was created.

 This `FILTER` clause can be combined with a `SORT` clause using `GEO_DISTANCE()`.